Working on the Omelet:

 I find myself talking about unschooling most often in the grocery store, when my children are with me during “school hours.”
 Perfect strangers will stop us and ask my children, “No school today?”
 I usually just say, “They’re homeschooled,” and leave it at that.
 Most people will make an excuse about a sale on potato chips in Aisle 4 and that will be that.
 The subject is either no longer of interest or threatening on some level.
 But sometimes, the genuinely curious parent or fervent school supporter will dig a little further.
 Sometimes, these are pleasant conversations.
 Sometimes not.
 But I never apologize or make excuses and I don’t judge other’s choices and neither do my children.

 Recently, on one such day, a man asked about our approach to learning while weighing onions.
 He listened for a minute, then said, “Aren’t you afraid they’ll be flipping burgers in ten years?”
 To which my daughter (now eight) replied, “I already know how to flip a burger!
 It’s easy.
 And so are pancakes.
 But I’m still working on the omelet.
 That’s a tough one.”

 I’m not worried—I have faith that it will all come together.
 And it will be delicious.

-Ellen Rowland is an American living in Senegal, W. Africa in an off-the-grid earth house she helped build with her husband and two homeschooled children.
+Ellen Rowland is an American living abroad.
+Among her adventures was building an off-the-grid earth house with her husband and two homeschooled children.
 She is a writer of sustainable issues, fiction, humor, and poetry and is currently working on a book about her experiences in sustainable family living.
-She has contributed two articles to Natural Life Magazine and is a nascent life learner.
+She has also contributed articles to Natural Life Magazine and is a nascent life learner.
 Follow her blog adventures at http://senegalease.blogspot.com.